🎁 New Sign up free, 10 calls on us. Up to $1, no card needed.

 Migration steps (LiteLLM → Synthorai-only)

-1. Sign up + top up. $50 launch promo gets you 10% off all models for 30 days.
+1. Sign up and top up.
+The $50 launch promo adds 10% off every model for 30 days.

 OPENAI_BASE_URL=https://synthorai.io/v1